 Employers of drivers operating CMVs that require a commercial driver’s license (CDL) or commercial driver’s permit (CLP) are required to implement and conduct a drug and alcohol use testing program that complies with FMCSA and DOT requirements.
-Employers will be required to query the Clearinghouse and request drug and alcohol testing histories from previous employers (going back three years) until January 6, 2023.
-The Clearinghouse query will then replace the need for an employer to request employment history, going forward.
+Employers were required to query the drug and alcohol Clearinghouse database and request drug and alcohol testing histories from previous employers (going back three years) until January 6, 2023.
+The Clearinghouse query will now replace the need for an employer to request employment history, going forward.

 The FMCSA Clearinghouse brings the following new requirements for employers: